vchrizz/ER-wizard-OLSRd_V1/README.md

     *) 02/2017 CPO: fix olsrd6.conf for using LinkQualityMult - param IpVersion is needed before LQ factors to parse IPv6 entries
     *) 02/2017 CPO: feature - restart olsrd for IPv4 and IPv6 individually
     *) 05/2017 fixed wizard-run: changed location of ebtables initialization from /etc/rc.local to /config/scripts/pre-config.d/ebtables.sh
+    *) 09/2017 CPO: br9 is not added to MESH_IF, but to olsrd.conf with mode=silent - meant to be used for OpenVPN tunnels) 09/2017
+    *) 09/2017 CPO: updated olsrd packages to version 0.9.6.2-1 for mipsel architecture, fixes to support new plugins